yTakkar/React-Mini-Social-Network/README.md

 UI is taken from [Instagam-clone](https://github.com/yTakkar/Instagram-Clone) I created!!

 # Own the project
-1. First install all dependencies with npm or Yarn:
+1. First install all dependencies:
     ```bash
     # with npm
     npm install

-    # or yarn
+    # or with yarn
     yarn
     ```